umbraco/UmbracoDocs/14/umbraco-cms/tutorials/multisite-setup.md

 The best way to handle a multisite solution is to have multiple root nodes in the Content section, where each root node would act as a separate website.

-Keep in mind all the websites in your solution will be using the same schema, meaning, in most cases, your content pages on website A will be using the same properties as on website B.
+All the websites in your solution will use the same schema.
+In most cases, this would mean that your content pages on website A will use the same properties as on website B.

 {% hint style="info" %}
 If your site is hosted on Umbraco Cloud, you will need to map your sites' hostnames to the project.